OfficeDev/msteams-docs.de-DE/msteams-platform/bots/how-to/conversations/channel-messages-with-rsc.md

 // Handle when a message is addressed to the bot.
 // When rsc is enabled the method will be called even when bot is addressed without being @mentioned this.onMessage(async (context, next) => {
-   await context.sendActivity(MessageFactory.text("Using RSC the bot can recieve messages across channles in team without being @mentioned.")) await next();
+   await context.sendActivity(MessageFactory.text("Using RSC the bot can receive messages across channles in team without being @mentioned.")) await next();
 });
 ```